A bit of a different chat for us today, eh?

 When you were into magic, we used to do little performances to your sister and to mum (trying to make them disappear).

-You were always very keen with your hobbies such that you would make your Christmas wish list in February well in advance, changing often throughout the year.
+You were always very keen on your hobbies such that you would make your Christmas wish list in February well in advance, changing often throughout the year.

 Your sister, on the other hand, was less worried and a lot more consistent with what she wanted for presents.